Relationships, Sex and Health Education (RSHE) is co-ordinated by:

 Go over the topic list and discuss any topics with your child.

-At the end of every lesson, students are given websites they can access for further information or support.
-These can be found in their workbooks.
+During lessons, students will be given websites they can access for further information or support.